newrelic/newrelic-java-agent/README.md

 The Java agent requires JDK 1.8 to build; your `JAVA_HOME` must be set to this JDK version.

-To build the agent jar, run the following command from `java_agent` root directory:
+To build the agent jar, run the following command from the project root directory:
 `./gradlew clean jar --parallel`

 To build and run all checks:
 `./gradlew clean build --parallel`

 After building, Java agent artifacts are located here:
-- Agent: `java_agent/newrelic-agent/build/newrelicJar/newrelic.jar`
+- Agent: `newrelic-agent/build/newrelicJar/newrelic.jar`
-- Agent API: `java_agent/newrelic-api/build/libs/newrelic-api.jar`
+- Agent API: `newrelic-api/build/libs/newrelic-api-*.jar`

 ## IntelliJ IDEA setup